text only

 Q. How will students be selected?

-A. All interested students must submit their applications by August 1 if applying for the fall semester and December 1 if applying for the spring semester.
+A. All interested students must submit their applications by the appropriate deadline (usually late summer if applying for the fall semester and late fall if applying for the spring semester).
 Applications will be routed directly to the e-mail address provided by the faculty member on the application.
-Faculty members will fill their approved positions based on the student applications by the means of their choice – they could simply select students based off their applications, they could require interviews, etc. This part of the process is up to the faculty member.
+Faculty members will fill their approved positions based on the student applications by the means of their choice - they could simply select students based off their applications, they could require interviews, etc. This part of the process is up to the faculty member.
 All positions must be filled by the first day of class of the semester.
 It is the responsibility of the faculty to notify ALL applications (those accepted and those not) of their status by the first day of class of the semester.

 Q. Will there be URCA Assistant positions during the summer?